openclimatefix/uk-pvnet-app/README.md

 ### ML batch checks

 Just before the batch data goes into the ML models, we check that
-- All the NWP is not zeros
+- All the NWP are not zeros
 - TODO: https://github.com/openclimatefix/PVNet/issues/324

 ### Forecast checks